SQU4NCH/SQU4NCH/README.md

 ### ~$ Whoami

 - I'm a Red Team Analyst and Pentester
-- I'm studying Web Hacking, Web API and Mobile Exploitation
+- Studying web hacking, web API security, and mobile exploitation
-- I’m currently preparing to eWPTX and OSWE
+- Currently preparing for the eWPTX and OSWE certifications
 - I write articles on [https://squ4nch.github.io/](https://squ4nch.github.io/) (Only in Portuguese)

 ##